BoldGrid/boldgrid-theme-framework/README.md

 1. Include boldgrid-theme-framework.php from your theme's functions.php

 ## Changelog ##

+### 2.2.2 ###
+* Update: Updated Kirki-Framework to latest stable version.
+* Update: Updated Google Fonts Sprites and webfonts.json
+* Update: Updated typography to work with new version of Kirki Framework
+* Update: Updated to work on WP 5.5+

 ### 2.2.1 ###
 * Bug Fix: Moved Header Background Color control to the Design -> Header -> Background section